syalabi-seet/HoloMora/README.md

 # HoloMora

 In this project, we tested the feasibility of a mora-based, Japanese-to-English automatic speech recognition system.
+Due to time-constraints, the language model was left in its pre-trained weights.

 # 1. Approach
 ![Diagram](figures\Diagram.png)